ttscoff/na_gem/src/README.md

     init, create - Create a new todo file in the current directory initconfig   - Initialize the config file using current global options next, show   - Show next actions
-    tagged       - Find actions matching a tag
+    prompt       - Show or install prompt hooks for the current shell tagged       - Find actions matching a tag
 ```